 A Simple Formula for Writing Report Card Comments

 So here’s just one more tip I want to share with you!

 It’s a simple formula that you can apply when writing your comments.
 I really think it will make things a bit easier for you.

-Especially important, acknowledge what strategy(ies) worked to master that objective, but most of all, offer practical solutions if the learning objective hasn’t been met.
+STEP 4: Acknowledge what strategy(ies) worked to master that objective and offer practical solutions if the learning objective hasn’t been met.